 Why stay at El Fenn?

-When I visit somewhere, I usually think of my accommodation at somewhere to sleep at night and not much more.
+When I visit somewhere, I usually think of my accommodation as somewhere to sleep at night and not much more.
 El Fenn was anything but that.
 It was almost a destination in itself.
 I didn’t want to leave.
 Yet it also made exploring the heart of Marrakech so easy.
-Often the souks can be overwhelming, so being able to dip in and out was perfect.
+Often, the souks can be overwhelming, so being able to dip in and out was perfect.

 El Fenn is a place like no other – go and stay.
 Now.